 adding multiple colourways

-To add multiple colours, tap the add icon to the right of the colour table.
+To add multiple colours, you can tap the add icon located on the right side of the colour table.

-A new table will become visible for you to enter your secondary colour information...
+Once clicked, a new table will appear for you to input your secondary colour information.

-To delete a colour, tap on the bin icon, to the right of the colour table, this will delete your colour immediately.
+To delete a colour, simply tap on the bin icon located to the right of the colour table.
+This action will delete the selected colour immediately.

-If you have done this accidentally, you will need to add it in again.
+However, if you have accidentally deleted a colour, you will need to add it back in again.

 colour auto approval

-Tap the toggle buttons for the colour references that you’d like to always remain approved by for that specific component supplier upon importing into a product.
+You can then tap the toggle buttons for the colour references that you want to always remain approved by that specific component supplier when importing into a product.

-To approve or reject a colour, you need to tap the component card you wish to update with a new status.
+To approve or reject a colour, you must first tap on the component card that you wish to update with a new status.

-Check the checkbox of the colour status you’d like to update, and then select Approve or reject from the status update footer bar.
+To update the colour status, simply check the checkbox next to the desired colour status and select "approve" or "reject" from the status update footer bar.

 delete colour status